aginies/watermark/README.md

 # TODO

-* have a modular app not a single script
+* have a modular app not a single script, to handle GUI part, conversion part, watermark part, etc...
 * show pdf files generated
 * perhaps many more stuff....